cheebinhoh/XYZFinance2U-iOS/README.md

 ### Road map

-* complete integration of Expenses tab with iCloudKit: End of Feb-2018
+* complete integration of Expenses tab with iCloudKit: End of Feb-2018 [Done]
 * Adding sharing via iCloudKit: End of March-2018
 * submit app for testflight: End of April-2018